AEMBelarus/meetups/README.md

 ## Meetup_4
 * Dispacther.
 Tips and Tricks
 * SSO integration with AEM
-* Кастомный touch-UI RTE-plugin для добавления картинок в touch-UI WYSIWYG
+* Custom touch-UI RTE-plugin for adding pictures to touch-UI WYSIWYG

 ## Meetup_5
-* Расширения функциональности плагина АЕМ из коробки
+* Functionality extension of the AEM plug-in out of the box

 ## Meetup_6
 * Jersey + Swagger = RESTful API in AEM